eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/credential.issuance.protocol.md

 }
 ```

 > TODO: Define SSI context and include term alias that are shown above.
-Also, need to define a way to
-> associate `issuancePolicy` to an ODRL policy so that Json-Ld expansion is performed properly on sub-nodes.

 # 5. Issuer Metadata endpoint